l-huisman/Machine-Learning/README.md

 1. Data assignment step: Each data point is assigned to the cluster with the nearest centroid.
 2. Centroid update step: The centroids are updated by taking the average of all data points assigned to that cluster.

+## Image Classification

+Image classification is a supervised learning problem: define a set of target classes (objects to identify in images), and train a model to recognize them using labeled example photos.
+Early computer vision models relied on raw pixel data as the input to the model.
+Modern deep learning models, in contrast, learn feature extraction on their own, from raw images.
+This is called representation learning.
+The features learned by a deep learning model are more abstract than those learned by models trained on raw pixel data.
+This means that deep learning models require far fewer training samples to learn the task.
+This is called transfer learning.